-For the BunkerLove Festival series 2014 Inge Tranter creates ‘Walk the Mile‘ – in collaboration with the public and you?
+For the BunkerLove Festival series 2014 Inge Tranter created ‘Walk the Mile‘ – in collaboration with the public.

-Inge Tranter participated in BunkerLove’s 2012 pilot project with film installation Slow-Wave Sleep in collaboration with Meile Sposmanyte, and has been a part of BunkerLove’s board since March 2013.
+Inge Tranter participated in BunkerLove’s 2012 pilot project with film installation Slow-Wave Sleep in collaboration with Meile Sposmanyte, and was part of BunkerLove’s board for as long as it existed until 2016.
 She coordinated Alert BunkerLove Festival 2013 which opened the BunkerLove 2013 Festival series with unprecedented Splendor.

 Born 1965 in Johannesburg, South Africa.
 MA in Fine Arts from Royal College of Art, London and BA Fine Art from University of Cape Town.
 Since 94 she has exhibited her graphics, photo- and video art, sculptures and light installations in South Africa and throughout Europe.
 Her recent works cycle around reuse.
 Participatory cultural exchange The Wundersill Project is an example of her work.
 Among other projects are The Thinking Reedin collaboration with Meile Sposmanyte which was exhibited at Nordkraft, and The Glass Dress in collaboration with Michael Petersen.
 Inge resides in Tversted, North Denmark.